Bilal2453/luvit-meta/README.md

 ### How to install it?

 To install this into your language server, all you have to do is clone the git tree into the extension meta folder.
-In case of Sumneko's Language Server on VSCode, this will be `vscode/extensions/sumneko.lua-x-y-z/server/meta/3rd/Luvit`.
+In case of Sumneko's Language Server on VSCode, this will be `vscode/extensions/sumneko.lua-x-y-z/server/meta/3rd/Luvit`, where x-y-z is the extension version you have.

+The exact path of VSCode's extension folder will depend on your system and how you installed VSCode, usually speaking although:
+  - On Windows: `%USERPROFILE%\.vscode\extensions`.
+  - On MacOS: `~/.vscode/extensions`.
+  - On Linux: `~/.vscode/extensions`.
+Again, it highly depends on how you installed VSCode and how you configure it.
+So figure this bit out.

-In steps, how to install it when using VScode, Sumneko's Language Server:
+Here is how to install this step by step on VSCode, Sumneko's Language Server:

 1. Open your terminal of choice up.
-2. Execute `cd {PATH}`; where `{PATH}` is replaced with the `vscode/extensions/sumneko.lua-x-y-z/server/meta/3rd/` directory (the exact path will depend on your system).
+2. Execute `cd {PATH}`; where `{PATH}` is replaced with the `vscode/extensions/sumneko.lua-x-y-z/server/meta/3rd/` directory (the exact path will depend on your system, see above).
 3. Execute the following command: `git clone https://github.com/Bilal2453/luvit-sumneko-meta.git ./Luvit`.
 4. You shall now see a new folder called `Luvit`, inside of it you shall see a `library` folder.
 This means the installation is done.